allenai/panda/README.md

 # Usage

 1. Make sure you have your OpenAI key set in the environment variable OPENAI\_API\_KEY.
 Optional: If you also want to use Mistral/LLama, also set TOGETHER\_API\_KEY.
-If you want to use OLMo, also create and set your INFERD\_TOKEN (see [https://github.com/allenai/inferd/blob/main/docs/UserGuide.md](https://github.com/allenai/inferd/blob/main/docs/UserGuide.md)).
 If you want to use Claude, also set ANTHROPIC\_API\_KEY.
 2. Create a new environment, and then do:

 ```